 Students, staff and faculty at Algonquin College can access our digital resources.
 Alumni and community members do not have access to the digital resources.

-Your Library Account will permit you to access the digital resource collections off campus, renew print books and cds, place holds on books and cds and borrow from other campus libraries.
+Your Library Account will permit you to renew print books and cds, place holds on books and cds and borrow from other campus libraries.